healthyregions/oeps/docs/commands/frictionless-create-data-package.md

 # frictionless create-data-package

 Generates a Frictionless data package from the Data Resource definitions in this backend.
+This export
-This export process was developed specifically to support integration of the OEPS data warehouse into the JCOIN commons.
+    process was developed specifically to support integration of the OEPS data warehouse into the JCOIN commons.

     The resulting package will be validated against the `frictionless` standard using that Python library.

-Use `--no-foreign-keys` to allow validation to pass when shapefiles are involved in join fields.
+    `--skip-foreign-keys` to skip the creation of foreign keys--useful because foreign keys to shapefiles break validation.

+    `--skip-validation` to skip the final step of running validation on the output package.

 ## Usage